adviyer/hw-readings/README.md

 # hw-readings
-Links to papers and repos on hardware development and design.
+Links to papers and repos on hardware development, design, and security.

+Mostly as a personal wiki, making it public in case others find it useful.